Sanju Rathod

 Sanju Rathod (/mr/; born 24 November 1998), is an Indian singer, songwriter, composer, and lyricist primarily known for his work in the Marathi music industry.
-He gained widespread recognition with his viral 2024 hit "Gulabi Sadi," followed by popular tracks like "Shaky", "Kali Bindi" and "Sundari".
-Rathod’s music fuses traditional Marathi folk with contemporary pop, Afrobeats, and indie sounds, attracting a massive following among younger audiences.
+He gained widespread recognition with his viral 2024 hit "Gulabi Sadi," followed by popular tracks like "Shaky", "Kali Bindi", "Bangles" and "Sundari".
+Rathod's music fuses traditional Marathi folk with contemporary pop, Afrobeats, and indie sounds, attracting a massive following among younger audiences.

 Early life

 Sanju Rathod was born on 24 November 1998 in Dhanwad village, Jalgaon district, Maharashtra, into a Banjara family.
 His father is a farmer and his mother is a homemaker.
 He initially studied mechanical engineering before developing an interest in music during his college years.
 Inspired by artists such as Honey Singh, he began writing and performing rap songs, with his passion for music partly influenced by personal experiences.
 In 2017, Rathod left college and moved to Mumbai to pursue a career in music, overcoming financial difficulties, family opposition, and criticism during his early journey.